edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughCommands.md

 See that the value descriptors are in core data.
 There should be a total of 4 value descriptors in core data.
-Note that value descriptors are stored in core data, yet referenced by several objects core metadata.
-This is because as data coming from a device is sent to core data, Core data may need to validate the incoming values against the associated value descriptor parameters (like min, max, etc.) but without having to make a trip to core metadata to do that validation.
+Note that value descriptors are stored in core data, yet referenced by several objects in core metadata.
+This is because as data coming from a device is sent to core data, core data may need to validate the incoming values against the associated value descriptor parameters (like min, max, etc.) but without having to make a trip to core metadata to do that validation.
 Getting data into core data is a